You'll Make Me

 “Thank you, sir.
 I will not.”
 Anon smiled back.
 The two of them left the room and closed the door behind them.

 After that short meeting, Anon kept on working for many weeks as usual with his upcoming responsibility in mind.
 It struck as a little out of place for him to show someone around; Anon himself was probably the best and worst person to do that.
-His position as an assistant supervisor was incredibly lax, being in charge of diagnostics and reporting, but also regularly doing plenty of other tasks that had no one willing to take care of them, like bookkeeping, for instance.
+His position as an assistant supervisor was incredibly lax, being in charge of diagnostics and reporting, but also regularly doing plenty of other tasks that no one was willing to take care of, like bookkeeping for instance.

 When he was hired, it was on the pretense that he would be a one-man team, and that was true to a long extent.
 Nonetheless, as the only direct supervisor for the first line employees in miles and miles, he could not possibly handle all of it.
 No one could.
 That was why his logical solution was to not begin trying.
 Instead, he would set weekly appointments with the higher employees on the hierarchy, such as project engineers and foremen in charge of different sectors of the banana fields, having them as secondary monitors for him.
 If they could travel a few kilometers to the city and meet him for a quick review in his office and then go back, it would save him plenty of unnecessary work.
 He really did not have to be there to know what was going on.